El6eto/WHSTechNotes/journal.md

  # March 31, 2025
  I feel great about this star test.
 My day is nevr stessful the only bad part is having to take the bus beacause i miss it sometimes to fix this i could go to sleep early.
 My goal for the school year is become a btter person than i am right now.
 To do hat i should stray from slacking of.
 When i do feel stressed i talk to my therapist i guess.

+ # April 7, 2025

+  I believe that the most useful feature of an AI tutor for me would be its ability to create a customized study schedule that balances my coursework and test preparation.
+This feature would help me stay organized and ensure that I allocate sufficient time to each subject, reducing the stress that often accompanies exam preparation.